The Royal Horseguards Hotel & One Whitehall Place,

 Hear senior in-house specialists and expert advisors sharing real-world insights, including:

-Leading in-house professionals and advisors shared insights on the hottest topics in crisis management, including:
+Learn from senior practitioners and expert advisors on the hottest topics in crisis management, including:

 Horizon Scanning: The Crisis Outlook for 2026